Arcata Wrongful Death Lawyer

 - Expenses for the funeral and burial can be recovered.

-- Loss of inheritance the family would have received had the decedent lived can be claimed.
+- The family would have lost the inheritance if the decedent lived can be claimed.

 - Loss of financial support in the future until retirement age is recoverable, including insurance and pension benefits, etc.